ArKT-7/won-deployer/guide/English/Use.md

 4. **Enter Nabu-driver.zip file path**

-   - `Paste path here` in the PowerShell when asked for path.
+   - copy as path your nabu-driver.zip file and Paste path here.
   `Enter the path of the driver ZIP file (Copy as path)::`

 5. **Follow on-screen Instruction**